harrypower/CHIP_i2c_GPIO/README.md

 * clean-myGforth_i2c-libs
   * This file is a simple bash script to delete the shared library files that are created when you use CHIP_Gforth_i2c.fs the first time.
 Use this file to remove the shared library when an update happens on this git repository for the CHIP_Gforth_i2c.fs library.

+* CHIP_GPIO_via_XIOpins.fs
+  * The i2c device PCF8574A used on CHIP board is an gpio type expander.
+There are pins labeled XIO-P0 to XIO-P7 on u14 header that connect to this gpio expander.
+This code simply provides read and write type words to use those pins as GPIO

 * [i2c-information.md](i2c-information.md)
   * Information file about CHIP and i2c!